ktaranov/sqlserver-kit/SQL Server Version.md

 Here is the latest output from `SELECT @@VERSION` for SQL Server vNext Developer Edition:

 ```
-Microsoft SQL Server vNext (CTP1.4) – 14.0.405.198 (X64)
+Microsoft SQL Server vNext (CTP2.0) – 14.0.500.272 (X64)
-  Mar 11 2017 01:54:12
+  Apr 13 2017 11:44:40
-  Copyright (C) 2016 Microsoft Corporation.
+  Copyright (C) 2017 Microsoft Corporation.
 All rights reserved.
   Developer Edition (64-bit) on Windows …
 ```

-There is a Microsoft page that tracks new features and fixes in each CTP: [What's New in SQL Server vNext](https://msdn.microsoft.com/en-us/library/mt775028.aspx)
+There is a Microsoft page that tracks new features and fixes in each CTP: [What's New in SQL Server vNext](https://docs.microsoft.com/en-us/sql/database-engine/configure-windows/what-s-new-in-sql-server-vnext-database-engine)

 There is also a Linux version: [What's new for SQL Server vNext on Linux](https://docs.microsoft.com/en-us/sql/linux/sql-server-linux-whats-new)